Yqno/winepurge/README.md

 # winepurge
-A script for Arch linux that Purges all wine packages and folders
+A script for Arch linux that Purges all wine and microsoft related packages and folders like nuget and dotnet